-At Children's Hearings in 2017/18, 2,9189 children and young people had a new Compulsory Supervision Order made on grounds referred, see Table 5.1.
+At Children's Hearings in 2018/19, 2,936 children and young people had a new Compulsory Supervision Order made.
+This includes orders made as a result of grounds and remits from the criminal court under Section 49 of the Criminal Procedure (Scotland) Act 1995, see Table 5.1.

-Table 5.1 Number of children and young people with Children's Hearings decisions in 2017/18
+Table 5.1 Number of children and young people with Children's Hearings decisions in 2018/19

-Children's Hearing decision Non-offence Offence Total Grounds accepted/established and new Compulsory Supervision Order made 2,868 99 2,918 Grounds accepted/established and considered in review of existing Compulsory Supervision Order 74 50 122 Grounds discharged 315 56 367 Total 3,237 177 3,349
+Children's Hearing decision Non-offence Offence S49 Remit Total Grounds accepted/established and new Compulsory Supervision Order made 2,871 82 12 2,936 Grounds accepted/established and considered in review of existing Compulsory Supervision Order 51 48 24 120 Grounds discharged 331 61 35 420 Total 3,238 160 68 3,419

-^{} The totals do not equal the sums as children and young people can have more than one Hearing decision on different grounds contained within a referral or may have more than one referral on new grounds sent to a Hearing during the year.
+\ The totals do not equal the sums as children and young people can have more than one Hearing decision on different grounds contained within a referral or may have more than one referral on new grounds sent to a Hearing during the year or may have a Section 49 remit.
 The totals count each child or young person once.